Explainable Activity Recognition for Smart Home Systems

-\textbf{The harmful effects of explanations:} We observed that explanations can in some cases have a harmful effect on user perception of the system.
+\textbf{The negative effects of explanations:} We observed that explanations can in some cases have a negative effect on user perception of the system.
 Specifically, we saw that confusing explanations led some participants to doubt the accuracy of the system's activity recognition output even when it was correct.
-In such cases we see that an unsuitable explanation can be worse than no explanation at all.
-Today's systems are not designed to reason about the quality of their explanation.
+These findings are similar to prior work that demonstrate the negative effects of explanations negatively affecting user perceptions even under correct classifications \cite{lim2011investigating}.
+In our work we specifically see that an unsuitable explanation can be worse than no explanation at all.
+Today's XAI models are not designed to reason about the quality of their explanation.
 An important direction for future work is to consider how XAI models can communicate confidence in how well they are able to explain a particular input.

-\textbf{The content of an explanation:} In this work we studied different computational techniques for identifying the underlying state features that contribute to an AR classification.
+\textbf{The content of an explanation:} In this work we studied different computational techniques for identifying the underlying state features that contribute to an HAR classification.
 Given such features, we used a template approach for generating explanations that sought to present those features in an interpretable way.
 Thus, we studied what information \textit{could} be encoded in an explanation, but did not exhaustively study what information \textit{should} be included.
 In other words, we did not try to find the ``perfect'' explanation (if one exists) for activity recognition in smart homes.
 Thus, an open question remains of what information would be ideal to include, such that future computational XAI research can be guided toward techniques that extract such information.